 “I love analytics and insights, and being able to lead a team that provides insights into our fundraising and marketing helps to fuel our mission to rescue half a billion people from everyday violence by 2030.
 I came to IJM after spending six years as a research & data professional at a Big 4 accounting firm, and at IJM I get to use the skills and tools I learned there at IJM now as I lead in business intelligence, data science and data quality for our fundraising and marketing teams.”

 Building a safe future that lasts for everyone is important to us.
 That’s why we want to ensure your future is cared for too.

 We offer a fast-paced, professional and friendly work environment for our employees.
 We work diligently to provide tangible relief for the people we serve, while being good stewards of the funds generously provided to us by our donors.

 IJM employees begin each day with 30 minutes of silence and solitude before God and gather at 11:00 a.m. for corporate prayer.
 We hold quarterly staff retreats to provide spiritual refreshment and team building opportunities.

 Completed applications are reviewed by the IJM Recruiting Team and the hiring manager.
-Phone interviews are conducted with the most qualified applicants, followed by in-office interviews with the top candidates.
-IJM completes a thorough review of references prior to making an employment offer.
+Phone interviews are conducted with the most qualified applicants, followed by virtual panel interviews with the top candidates.
+IJM requires a background check and thorough review of references with an employment offer.